Focus DIY: Administration

 In August 2009, Focus narrowly avoided administration, when BDO Insolvency practitioners achieved a company voluntary arrangement.
 This was to restructure, and repay debts over a contracted period of time.

 On 5 May 2011, it was announced that owners Cerberus Capital had placed Focus into administration, after failed attempts to find a rescue deal.
 Ernst & Young placed Simon Allport, Alan Hudson and Tom Jack as joint administrators at midnight.

 On 6 May 2011, it was announced that B&Q had bought 31 stores in cash for £23 million, with a plan to refit the properties and reopen them as B&Qs by July 2011, with Focus employees transferring to the stores.
 Ernst & Young announced the closure of the remaining stores, which were over 120, which resulted in up to 3,000 job losses.

 At the time of the appointment of the administrators, the 178 strong retail chain collapsed owing businesses, shareholders and funders around £1 billion.
 The sale of assets generated £70 million, leaving most creditors out of pocket, including HMRC.
 On 22 July 2011, the final store, which was in Gillingham, ceased trading.
 In December 2011, the brand was bought by the Walker Group, which owns Victoria Plumb.
+The trademarks are now owned by AHK Designs Ltd.